 Another feature we like about the Audience Overview report in Google Analytics is the ability to change the date aggregation of the trend being shown.
 By default, the trends are aggregated by Day, but users also have the option to change the granularity to Hour, Week, or Month:

 This feature can help find different stories in the data based on the aggregation being displayed.
 To learn how to replicate this in Tableau, see our Tableau 201 post, How to Change Date Aggregation Using Parameters.

 Keep Crosstab Widths to a Maximum of Ten Columns

-Sometimes it makes sense to use crosstabs in small doses, and I am realistic that some audiences will require more detailed data in a text table.
-If at all possible, I would stick with this implied limit from Google Analytics of ten or fewer columns.
+Sometimes it makes sense to use crosstabs in small doses, and are realistic that some audiences will require more detailed data in a text table.
+If at all possible, we would stick with this implied limit from Google Analytics of ten or fewer columns.

 Use a Vertical Navigation in the Left Column